 5. Vasona Lake County Park (Los Gatos)

-Out of Santa Clara, plan for about 12 min in the car — makes Los Gatos a realistic weekday-afternoon option from Santa Clara.
+Out of Santa Clara, plan for about 12 min in the car, which makes Los Gatos an easy weekday-afternoon trip from Santa Clara.

 Location: 333 Blossom Hill Rd, Los Gatos, CA 95032